cryply/vanitygen-crp/README.md

 Try to send small transaction to check if everything working fine.

+# Warning:
-Warning: Try this on empty wallet - we are not responsible for destroying your wallets!!!
+Try this on empty wallet - we are not responsible for destroying your wallets!!!

+# Donation
+Support Cryply!
+CRP: CRYPLYzcKxrwKSboP3z1qb5YoA6bL4xf1Z